anisurrahman072/React-Native-News-2024/ReactNativeSkia1.0.md

 # Empowering Creativity: React Native Skia 1.0 Adds 5 Exciting Features for Animators

-Hey notJust Developers,
+Hey **notJust** Developers,

-Exciting news in the world of React Native Animation: The Skia team recently published React Native Skia version 1.0, a significant milestone achieved just 3 weeks ago.
+Exciting news in the world of **React Native Animation**: The Skia team recently published React Native Skia version **1.0**, a significant milestone achieved just 3 weeks ago.
 In this first-ever stable release, they’ve unveiled 5 super exciting features and enhancements.

 Let’s deep dive into each of the features & enhancements in this newsletter.
 Below are all the new features and enhancements in a concise manner.